Rosemary

 for headaches

-to enhance memory and clear concentrationrosemary2
+to enhance memory and clear concentration

 The oil is used in oils/lotions for: